ednapiranha/node-level-kued/README.md

       }
     });

-where key is the pairKey (group key).
+where key is the user key.

 ## Cancel pairing